dzenanr/dartling/README.md

 Dartling API

-To understand what you can do with Dartling examine its API defined in EntitiesApi and EntityApi abstract classes.
+To understand what you can do with Dartling examine its API defined in abstract classes with Api at the end of their names.
+The two most important are EntitiesApi and EntityApi.

 The following short examples show how the API is used for the Project concept that has only two attributes: name and description.
 The name attribute is also an identifier.